avikdatta/python_scripts/scripts/prepare_report/json_report_rest/README.md

 #A REST API for the JSON reports
-This script is based on [Flask-RESTful package](https://github.com/flask-restful/flask-restful).
+This script is for fetching JSON report from a REST API developed using [Flask-RESTful package](https://github.com/flask-restful/flask-restful).
 In the default mode this api runs on the localhost with port 5000.

 ##Usage
 ###Run REST service